kakafei/akka/akka-docs/rst/java/cluster-sharding.rst

 the shard and thereby allocate a new home for the shard and then buffered messages in the ``ShardRegion`` actors are delivered to the new location.
 This means that the state of the entities are not transferred or migrated.
-If the state of the entities are of importance it should be persistent (durable), e.g. with :ref:`persistence-java`, so that it can be recovered at the new location.
+If the state of the entities are of importance it should be persistent (durable), e.g. with :ref:`persistence-lambda`, so that it can be recovered at the new location.

 The logic that decides which shards to rebalance is defined in a pluggable shard